torvalds/linux/Documentation/block/writeback_cache_control.rst

 	blk_queue_write_cache(sdkp->disk->queue, true, false);

 and handle empty REQ_OP_FLUSH requests in its prep_fn/request_fn.
-Note that REQ_PREFLUSH requests with a payload are automatically turned into a sequence of an empty REQ_OP_FLUSH request followed by the actual write by the block layer.
+Analte that REQ_PREFLUSH requests with a payload are automatically turned into a sequence of an empty REQ_OP_FLUSH request followed by the actual write by the block layer.
 For devices that also support the FUA bit the block layer needs